A birds eye view of Walden Pond, near Concord, MA. (Photo Nolan Johnson)

 Last week, I reviewed the year 2025 by way of Time magazine’s Year in Review issue.
 Today I want to review my year as the traveling editor of Listening to America.

-John Carey, an early and influential mentor of Clay’s, was the Merton Professor of English at Oxford University.
-Professor Carey died recently at the age of 91.
+John Carey, an early and influential mentor of Clay’s, and Merton Professor of English at Oxford University.

 Clay remembers an early and influential mentor, Professor John Carey of Oxford University.